safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**7) Edit JSONFlattener Transformer**
-<br>Back in FME Workbench open the JSONFlattener transformer parameters.
-Under Attribute to Expose add the attribute *dirwatch&#95;publisher&#95;path*
+<br>Back in FME Workbench inspect the JSONFlattener transformer parameters once more.
+Under Attribute to Expose add the attribute *dirwatch&#95;publisher&#95;path* by clicking the browse button and then manually typing its name.

 <br>**8) Add FeatureReader Transformer**